GAMES-UChile/mogptk/mogptk/documentation.md

 - Make sure all kernel and model parameters are in their valid range and there are no NaNs or Infs
 - Make sure your data has no NaNs or Infs
 - Make sure your data X and Y value ranges are not extremely small or big

+## Reproducibility
+All randomness is retrieved from the `torch` random number generator.
+You can make your examples reproducible by setting `torch.manual_seed(seed)`.

 ## Scalability